Darnaway Castle: Feud

+Furnishings in 1591

+A list of the best goods at Darnaway was made after the deaths of 2nd Earl of Moray and Elizabeth Stuart, 2nd Countess of Moray.
+The Earl's best bed had valances of red velvet and cloth of gold, and curtains of red Spanish taffeta trimmed with gold, valued at £1000 Scots.
+A turned wooden mazer bound with silver was valued at £20 Scots.
+There was tapestry in his bedchamber and in the great hall.
+There was also a little hall at this time with a high table for dining.
+Darnaway Castle was equipped with spears, halberds, muskets, and an iron rod with ten shackles for prisoners.
+The Earl of Atholl removed these furnishings.

 Randolph's leap

 To the south of the castle, where the River Findhorn rushes through a gorge, Randolph's Leap commemorates the sort of long-jumping usually associated with Rob Roy MacGregor.
 It was probably not attempted by Earl Randolph, but by his quarry, Alastair Comyn of nearby Dunphail.
-Darnaway Estate has acres of hardwood forests.
 More can be learnt about the tale of Randolph’s Leap at the River Findhorn Heritage Centre at nearby Logie Steading.
-Darnaway castle is still occupied.